airshipit/shipyard/docs/source/CLI.rst

   authorize the user's invocation.

 \--output-format=<format | raw | cli>
-  Specifies the desired output formating such that:
+  Specifies the desired output formatting such that:

   -  format
-       Display the raw ouptut from the invoked Shipyard API in a column restricted mode.
+       Display the raw output from the invoked Shipyard API in a column restricted mode.
   -  raw
        Display the result from the invoked Shipyard API as-is, without